Right Arrow

 Proprietary hardware

-The retail parking lot is no longer just a place to park; it is a dynamic environment that benefits from insight-driven management.
-By shifting from reactive recording to a model that leverages Video AI, retailers can help address loitering and vagrancy sooner, before situations escalate.
+The retail parking lot is a dynamic environment that benefits from insight-driven management.
+By shifting from reactive recording to a model that leverages Video AI, retailers can address loitering and vagrancy sooner—before situations escalate.

 Spot AI helps Loss Prevention leaders standardize safety practices across sites, improve safety outcomes with timely alerts, and strengthen security with targeted deterrence.
 This approach supports your bottom line and aims to make the customer's first and last impression of your brand one of safety and care.